-Application for service connection can be completed in person or over the phone.
+Application for service connection can be completed in person or over the phone or ONLINE HERE.
 Certain data elements are required in order to establish service.

 A utility deposit is required in order to have utilities established and must be paid in full prior to the activation of the account.
 Utility deposits are applied to any outstanding balance when service is disconnected, and are not transferable.
 Utility deposits are determined per the City’s fee schedule.

 Bills for City utility service (water, wastewater, refuse) shall be mailed to the customer on or before the third day of each month and shall be due on or around 20th day of each month.

 Utility bills remaining unpaid after the due date shall be deemed overdue/delinquent except as follows:

 - Electronic payments arriving prior to the start of normal business hours on the 21st day of each month.

 - Payments placed in the City utility service payment drop box prior to the start of normal business hours on the 21st day of each month.

 - Payments arriving in the United States mail delivery on the 21st day of each month.